-You can find a live stream on any topic that you can think of.
+You can find a live stream on any topic you can think of:

-Keep reading for some interesting live streaming statistics and facts!
+Keep reading for the latest live streaming statistics and facts!
 You’re in for a treat.

 Amazing Facts about Live Streaming (Editor’s Picks)

-- By 2020, live streaming is expected to account for 82% of all internet traffic.
+- Live streaming is expected to account for 82% of all internet traffic in 2020.

 - By 2021, the live video streaming market is expected to grow to $70.05 billion.